On wanting love

 Continue reading

-The question of parenthood
+The question of parenthood (part 1)

 I grew up pretending I was a mother; carrying dolls in my arms, soothing imaginary daughters from their nightmares, giving made-up sons the hugs and kisses I wished to have received.
 The make-believe continued well into my first serious relationship, right out of high school.
 We knew the name of our unborn kids and, for the first time ever, I was not playing house alone.
 I believed with every fiber of my being that I wanted to get married by 25 and meet the children of our dreams.